 Cash reserves to cover six to 12 months of mortgage payments

-A sizable down payment (Many lenders require a down payment of at least 20%.
-Depending on the property location, Ally Home can offer down payments from as low as 10.01%.)
+A sizable down payment (many lenders require a down payment of at least 20%.)

 How much money do I need to get a jumbo loan?

-Beyond your cash reserves and down payment, you'll want to have money on hand to cover the closing costs.
-Keep in mind jumbo loans tend to have higher closing costs than conforming loans.
+Beyond your cash reserves and down payment, you'll want to have money on hand to cover the closing costs, which tend to be higher with jumbo loans than conforming loans.

 Jumbo loan rates